Born: May 21, 1991

 USL CHAMPIONSHIP RANKS

-Moloto is one of just a handful players to make 150+ career appearances in USL Championship, and he is just three goals and two assists away from being the fifth player in league history to score 30 goals and make 30 assists.
+Moloto is one of just a handful players to make 150+ career appearances in USL Championship, and he is just one goal away from becoming eighth player in League history to have 30 goals and 30 assists in his USL Championship career.

 2018-2019 - NASHVILLE SC (USL CHAMPIONSHIP)